A Comprehensive Benchmark for Electrocardiogram Time-Series: Related Works

 \textbf{Large Time-Series Models (LTMs).} LTMs can be categorized into two main approaches: (1) Direct application of large language models (LLMs) to time-series modelling.
 For example, OneFitsAll~\cite{zhou2023one} leveraged GPT-2 for time-series forecasting, and Time-LLM~\cite{jin2023time} enhanced zero-shot generalization of LLMs through prompt engineering.
 (2) Pre-training models on large-scale time-series datasets~\cite{dooley2024forecastpfn, ekambaram2023tsmixer, ekambaram2024ttms}.
-For example, Timer~\cite{liutimer} pre-trained a Transformer decoder using next-token prediction for time-series forecasting, and UniTS~\cite{gao2024units} extended Transformer encoder with multi-task heads and jointly pre-trained on multimodal time-series data using a masked reconstruction objective.
+For example, Timer~\cite{liutimer} pre-trained a Transformer decoder using next-token prediction for time-series forecasting, and UniTS~\cite{gao2024units} extended Transformer encoder with multi-task heads.
 Furthermore, ECGPT~\cite{davies2024interpretable} pre-trained a Transformer decoder on ECG data, while its small pre-training dataset and singular focus limited its ability to address the diverse downstream applications of ECG.
 In this paper, we highlight the unique characteristics of ECG compared to other time-series data and argue that LTMs may not necessarily be suitable for various ECG applications.
 Our extensive experiments demonstrate our benchmark's rationality, our metric's robustness, and our model's effectiveness, offering new insights for the development of ECG analysis.